xportz/drRoon/README.md

 3. **Log File Management**
    - Choose whether to rename `foo_dr.txt` to `foo_dr_processed.txt` after successful processing, so the same albums are not re-tagged

+4. **Find Missing Logfiles**
+   -  A "--find-missing" option has been added to recursively check the provided folder for missing log files.
+This is handy if you've added new albums to your library but haven't generated their foo_dr.txt log files yet.

 ## Supported File Formats